-Considering the validation for Himawari satellite series, usable for the first time with this version of HRW algorithm, it has been seen that there is still room for improvement, trying to reduce the errors in the Medium and Low layer, and trying to increase the proportion of AMVs in the Low layer.
-As already said, as GOES-R and MTG-I satellite series are very similar to Himawari, any improvement in these aspects will be positive for the three new generation satellite series.
+However, considering the validation for Himawari-8/9 and GOES-R satellite series, there is still room for improvement trying to reduce the errors in the Medium and Low layer, and trying to increase the proportion of AMVs in the Low layer.
+As MTG-I satellite series will also be very similar to these ones, any improvement in these aspects will be positive for the three new generation satellite series.

-Considering the validation for Himawari satellite series, the results of the "2018 AMV Intercomparison Study" [RD.25] can also be taken into account.
+Considering the validation for Himawari-8/9 satellite series, the results of the "2018 AMV Intercomparison Study" [RD.25] can also be taken into account.
 In this study, the AMVs calculated with a triplet of Himawari-8 images with NWC/GEO-HRW algorithm, were compared to those AMVs calculated by five other institutions (EUMETSAT/MPEF, NOAA, Japan Meteorological Agency - JMA, Korea Meteorological Administration - KMA and the Weather Forecast and Climatic Studies Centre from the Brazilian National Spatial Research Institute - CPTEC/INPE).
-The report shows that NWC/GEO-HRW AMVs are tied with NOAA in the second position of the AMV intercomparison, both after JMA AMVs and their new height assignment: "Optimal estimation method using observed radiance and NWP vertical profile".
+The report shows that NWC/GEO-HRW AMVs are tied with NOAA in the second position of the AMV intercomparison, both after JMA AMVs.